 East Alabama Fly Fishing's mission is to help people discover and engage with the art of using fly rods to fish for warm water species like bass and bream.
 This tactic is actually not new, as using a fly rod to cast deer hair popping bugs was very popular in East Central Alabama.
 Guided fly fishing is one of the best ways to learn.
 Let EAFF help you discover how fun and rewarding it can be!

 Smallmouth bass on the fly have long been a favorite of northern anglers...but the southern angler has a great quarry also!
-Spotted bass (aka Alabama Bass) are strong, aggressive, and will give a 5-6 weight rod a run for its money!
+Alabama bass (aka spotted bass) are a native species to Alabama and are strong, aggressive, and will give a 5-6 weight rod a run for its money!

 The Redeye Bass is one of the best kept secrets of the South.
 Very aggressive, hard fighters for their size, and very colorful.